AmandaMWilliams/AWS_Notes/src/main/java/Notes.md

 ## EBS Snapshot
 * Used for EC2 storage
 * a "snapshot" is a back-up of what is in storage
-* To move from one EC2 instance to another, disconnect EBS from instance 1, take a snapshot, then attach snapshot to instance 2.
+* To move from one EC2 instance to another:
+  1. Disconnect EBS from instance 1
+  2. Take a snapshot of the volume
+  3. Attach snapshot to instance 2

 <hr>